azix-khan/NotesApp-Supabase/README.md

 # Flutter Notes App Using Supabase

 A modern, full-stack Notes application built with **Flutter** and **Supabase**.
-This project demonstrates how to implement a robust authentication flow, real-time database updates, and cloud storage for image attachments..
+This project demonstrates how to implement a robust authentication flow, real-time database updates, and cloud storage for image attachments.

 ## 🚀 Features